-Our goal for Faith's classes, seminars and workshops is to provide biblically–based and thought–provoking classes that enable the believer to think and be more like Christ.
+Our goal for Faith's classes, seminars and workshops is to provide biblically–based and thought–provoking classes that enable the believer to become more like Christ in thought and behavior.

-relationship with Jesus.
-The classes are led by Gary Peterson.
-Early Bird at 7:45 AM and Adult Bible Class at 10:30 AM.
+matter his or her biological or spiritual age!
+The classes are led by Gary Peterson – Early Bird at 7:45am and Adult Bible

 For more information, email firstname.lastname@example.org.

 This Sunday School/Small Group is for young marrieds and growing families.
 Are you juggling life, work, marriage, kids and other responsibilities?
 Do you feel overwhelmed at times?
 Have you reached a point where you know that you need Christ to guide you through the unique challenges in your life and to help you grow in your personal walk with him?
 If so, we would love for you to join us as we fellowship and rely on his finished work to steer us through the good and the bad.

 Dr. Jim Olson, former senior pastor at Faith, will discuss "Words That Change What Matters" based on Psalm 19.The Olson lecture scheduled for April 26 has been cancelled due to the Corona Virus concerns.
 We are tentatively planning on scheduling the Lecture in early November.